hacoo/rtik/README.md

 RTIK (Real Time Inverse Kinematics) is an inverse kinematics system for Unreal Engine 4.
 UE4 includes several inverse kinematics solvers; however, these are only the basic building blocks of a functional IK system.
 Substantial additional work is required to make IK look good.

+A video demo can be found here: [demo](https://youtu.be/Cm-hjahqLh8)

 ![Alt text](media/lefthand.gif?raw=true "Hand IK")

 This project attempts to create a modular, easy-to-use IK system for UE4.
 The goals are as follows:

- - Implement 'full-body' IK: that is, the ability to smoothly IK the hands and feet of a humanoid character, with appropriate adjusment to the torso, etc. See [1] for an idea of how this is done (though my is slightly different).
+ - Implement 'full-body' IK: that is, the ability to smoothly IK the hands and feet of a humanoid character, with appropriate adjusment to the torso, etc. See [1] for an idea of how this is done (though my approach is slightly different).

  - Provide a modular set of AnimGraph nodes that can be used to build IK setups.
 These nodes are 'lower level', but should enable animators to create custom IK setups without needing to write C++.